Synchronizing with Thunderbird

 Click the CardBook icon in the upper right corner of Thunderbird:

-Address book > New Address book Remote > Next
+Go to Address book > New Address book Remote > Next

 Select CardDAV, fill in the address of your Nextcloud server, your user name and password